• Skip to primary navigation

 sangle96@tamu.edu

-Sourabh Sangle is a PhD student in the Mechanical Engineering department at Texas A&M. Sourabh Sangle holds a bachelor’s degree from Birla Institute of Technology & Science (BITS) Pilani, India.
+Sourabh Sangle is a PhD candidate in the Mechanical Engineering department at Texas A&M. Sourabh Sangle holds a bachelor’s degree from Birla Institute of Technology & Science (BITS) Pilani, India.
 His current research focuses on ‘Cyber-Physical System integrity and security with electro-mechanical impedance’.
+His work titled ‘High-frequency Modal Synthesis for Impedance Measurements’, showcases the implementation of electromechanical impedance measurements for unique part identification and physically informed structural health monitoring.

 LinkedIn